peregrine-cms/peregrine-k8s-explore/README.md

 | `k8s.apacheLiveServiceType`                  | Service type for live Apache service              | `LoadBalancer`                         |
 | `k8s.apacheStageServiceType`                 | Service type for stage Apache service             | `LoadBalancer`                         |

-Note: If you are running a kubeadm cluster, change k8s.apacheLiveServiceType tp `NodePort`.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,

 For example, to create your Peregrine with a large disk (i.e. 10GB), you can override the storage size as follows: